CarlosVelilla/redux-workshop/README.md

-# redux-workshop for Assembler Institute of Technology
+# Redux workshop for Assembler Institute of Technology